COMHIS/python-basics/immigration_project/README.md

 ## Start coding!
 (But plan each step first)

+If you feel lost, you can use the template here to provide structure: [immigration_template.py](./immigration_template.py)

 ### Read the data in Python

 Read the csv into list of dictionary entries.
 Each row (passenger) should be a dictionary in the list.